vimeo/dials/README.md

 	c := &Config{}

 	// The following function will populate the config struct by reading the
-	// config files, environment variables, and command line flags with
+	// config files, environment variables, and command line flags (order matches
-	// increasing precedence.
-In other words, the flag source (last) would
+	// the function name) with increasing precedence.
+In other words, the flag
-	// overwrite the YAML source (first) were they both to attempt to set the
+	// source (last) would overwrite the YAML source (first) were they both to
-	// same struct field.
-The boolean argument passed to the function indicates
+	// attempt to set the same struct field.
+The boolean argument passed to the
-	// whether the file will be watched and updates to the file should update
+	// function indicates whether the file will be watched and updates to the
-	// the config struct.
-	view, dialsErr := ez.YAMLConfigEnvFlag(context.Background(), c, false)
+	// file should update the config struct. view, dialsErr := ez.YAMLConfigEnvFlag(context.Background(), c, false)
 	if dialsErr != nil {
 		// error handling